 What is being deprecated?

-1) The High Level API (HLAPI) and the Low Level API (LLAPI) that work with the Editor, 2) the P2P Relay Service, and 3) the legacy Matchmaker service.
+1) The High Level API (HLAPI) and the Low Level API (LLAPI) that work with the editor.

 What will the deprecated UNet features be replaced with?